Currently Enrolling Trials

 - Acute maxillary sinusitis (AMS) caused by

-- Acute bacterial exacerbation of chronic bronchitis (AECB)
+- Acute bacterial exacerbation of chronic bronchitis (AECB) caused by

 [Biaxin Tablets (non extended-release) are also indicated for pharyngitis/tonsillitis, pneumonia, and uncomplicated skin and skin structure.]